johnhadaway/articulyze/README.md

 ## Feedforward neural net
 ### (Na) 2 node output
 With 2 node output, accuracy 87%, 7 percent miss rate when applied to pulitzer-winning dataset

+## After normalizing data the accurate is always 90%+, will test more indepth later